hasankhadra/Provectus-Airflow/README.md

 docker-compose up --build
 ```

-  You can login through the link: http://localhost:8080/ through credentials: `username: airflow`, `password: airflow`.
+  You can login through the link: http://localhost:8080/ with the following credentials: `username: airflow`, `password: airflow`.
 Search for the dag with name `WordCount` and track its process.

   5. If you want to run the process again without restarting the docker all over again, you can run the following command: